the-moisrex/foresight/README.md

-# smart-keyboard
+# Foresight Smart Keyboard

-Smart Keyboard Interceptor
+Smart Keyboard which intercepts your key strokes and will help you type less, faster, and adds foresight.